lourw/blog/docs/learning/rust/strings.md

-There are two ways to store strings in rust:
+There are two ways to represent strings in rust:

 ## String literal